paulbradshaw/journalismrecipebook/chapters/listicles.md

 Once it's ready to go, publish the piece and share on social media.

 Note: one form of listicle is the 'in numbers' listicle: you can [find a guide to writing that here](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/bythenumbers.md)

+Another form is the charticle: [read about how to create a charticle here](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/charticle.md)